 Thank you to everyone who submitted a 40 – 90 minute script and Site Specific Ideas!
-Our adjusicators are now busy reading them all.
+Our shortlisted artists are now busy developing their ideas with our team of mentors.
 We are looking forward to the productions being performed from 24-26 July 2015 at the Martin Harris Centre, Manchester University.

 Manchester Theatre Awards: The winners were announced on Friday 13 March

 Unfortunately, none of our 24:7 nominees were successful, although all were strong candidates.

 Best Fringe Production:

 Best New Play:

 John Weaver in Afterglow